 Writing character relationships that make sense requires thinking about how relationships work.
-How and why do people interact in symbiotic or confrontational ways?
+How and why do people interact in harmonious or confrontational ways?
 Here are 6 tips for creating connected characters whose relationships are convincing:

 1: Draw inspiration for characters’ relationships from real life